- All swimmers must be members (Full or Non Member).

 Do I need a tow float?

 You only require a tow float if you are swimming without a wetsuit or are under 16 years of age.
 You can hire or buy two floats from us.
+You can also hire wetsuits on-site from just £10 per session.

 Do I need a wetsuit?

 All swimmers require a wetsuit when the water temp is under 16 C unless you are experienced at swimming in cold water.
 If swimming without a wetsuit you must wear a tow float.
+You can hire a wetsuit on-site for just £10 per session.

 What sort of wetsuit should I buy for open water swimming?